 21. 9 in annexe, 8 on ground floor.

-lounge, bar, restaurant, private dining room, bothy residents’ lounge/event room, in-room TV (Freeview), small terrace (alfresco meals), 3 electric charging points, restaurant, bar and lounge wheelchair accessible, no adapted toilet.
+lounge, bar, restaurant, private dining room, bothy bar, lounge, restaurant, event room, in-room TV (Freeview), small courtyard (alfresco meals), EV charging, bike storage, restaurant, bar and lounge wheelchair accessible, adapted toilet only in bothy/residents' lounge.

-allowed in some bedrooms, bar and lounge, not in restaurant (owners may dine with dogs in snug).
+allowed in some bedrooms (£12.50 a night), bar and lounge, not in restaurant (owners may dine with dogs in snug).